dagbjorn/microcoffeeoncloud/README.md

 Mainly introduced to act as an unreliable backend service.
 The actual behavior may be configured by configuration properties.
 Current options include stable, failing, slow and unstable behaviors.
 See the [Resilience4J section](#resilience4j) below for details.

+#### microcoffeeoncloud-authserver
+Contains the Keycloak authorization server.
+The authorization server image is based on the official [jboss/keycloak](https://hub.docker.com/r/jboss/keycloak) image on DockerHub.

+A microcoffee realm is automatically imported when starting Keycloak.
+The realm contains the necessary configuration for securing the
+CreditRating API with an OAuth2 client credentials grant.

 #### microcoffeeoncloud-database
 Contains the MongoDB database.
 The database image is based on the official [mongo](https://hub.docker.com/r/_/mongo/) image on DockerHub.